Frequently asked questions

 Authors can move cards to the

-writing column, then the editorial staff will guide each card through the rest of the process.
+ready for staff column, then the editorial staff will guide each card through the rest of the process.

 What tags should I use?